idos2002/skyline-crs/services/booking/README.md

 ### `SKYLINE_PNR_DB_NAME`

-The name of the PNR database for the given database URL.
+The name of the PNR database for the given database URI.
 **Default:** `pnr`.

 ### `SKYLINE_PNR_DB_COLLECTION_NAME`

-The name of the PNR database's PNR collection for the given database URL.
+The name of the PNR database's PNR collection for the given database URI.
 **Default:** `pnrs`.

 ### `SKYLINE_TICKET_BOOKING_ROUTING_KEY`